 Once you choose a name, you have the option to reserve it so that no one can take it before you file your Certificate of Organization.
 Iowa allows you to reserve a business name for 120 days for a small fee.
 If you’d rather not deal with this process yourself, we have a business name reservation service that can handle it for you.
 As part of the service, we also check to see if your desired name is available.

 A few other things you’ll want to think about when it comes to your Iowa LLC name:

-- DBA: A DBA or “Doing Business As” is another name you can use for your business.
-In Iowa, you’ll need to file a Fictitious Name Resolution with the Secretary of State to claim your DBA.
-The filing fee is $5.00.
+- DBA: A DBA or “Doing Business As” name is another name you can use for your business.
+In Iowa, you’ll need to file a Fictitious Name Resolution with the Secretary of State and pay a small filing fee to claim your Iowa DBA.
+Our DBA service can handle this paperwork for you.

 - Trademark: Visit the United States Patent and Trademark Office website to see whether your business name or logo is federally trademarked, especially if you plan to do business outside of Iowa.
 You may also want to run a quick Google search to ensure nobody is using a similar business name or logo.
 Trademarks also happen at the state level.
-Go here to find out more about trademarks in Iowa or apply for an Iowa trademark.
+Go to the Iowa Secretary of State website to find out more about trademarks in Iowa or apply for an Iowa trademark.

 - Domain name: Something else to think about with your LLC name is the availability of website domains.
-A quick domain name search will let you know whether it’s in use, and ZenBusiness can help you reserve your website domain name.
+A quick domain name search will let you know whether it’s in use, and we can help you register your website domain name.